 Global rates of erosion are currently high and increasing all the time.
 The average soil erosion rate internationally is 2.4 t ha-1 yr-1 and nearly a quarter of the world’s beaches are eroding at more than half a meter per year.

 With all types of erosion increasing rapidly across the globe, extensive erosion control measures are needed in many high-risk areas.
-The United States alone is losing 25 - 50 feet of coastline each year, and soil erosion costs $8 billion in global economic loss annually.
+The United States, soil erosion costs $8 billion in global economic loss annually.
 This financial loss comes from a reduction in crop yield and higher use of water.

 Some of the factors causing the increase in global erosion include: